integr8rs/DoctrineEncryptBundle/src/Resources/doc/upgrading.md

 # Upgrading to 6.x
 ## Breaking changes
+* Remove the wrap_exceptions configuration setting if it was used before updating as the cache:clear would fail
 * Instead of exceptions directly from halite or defuse, you now get a `\DoctrineEncryptCommunity\DoctrineEncryptBundle\Exception\UnableToEncryptException` or a `\DoctrineEncryptCommunity\DoctrineEncryptBundle\Exception\UnableToDecryptException`, which both extend `\DoctrineEncryptCommunity\DoctrineEncryptBundle\Exception\DoctrineEncryptBundleException`.
 * Throw a `\DoctrineEncryptCommunity\DoctrineEncryptBundle\Exception\DoctrineEncryptBundleException` in case something goes wrong encrypting/decrypting